| Hike-In | Emergency Status |

 1963: 10′ R-6 Concrete flat cab built

-Current: St Joe National Forest is currently rehabbing the tower for future rental program use.
+Current: St Joe National Forest is rehabbing the tower for future use in the rental program.

 OUR NOTES